thehonorguard/mkdocs/docs/RoleGuide/AT.md

 Unless an armored target is within view, your priority will mostly be to survive.
 To elaborate: You are part of a squad and will therefore take orders of your Squadleader, like any other member of your squad - but there are certain limitations putting you in a riskier position than that of your squadmates.

 Your range of engagement will most likely be outmatched by the person you're trying to shoot.
 Your Armor will be lighter and your stamina will be depleted faster than you can scream "get to cover".
-To make matters even worse, enemies will see you as a priority target and most likely target you foremost, similar to Medics and Autorfilemen.
+To make matters even worse, enemies will see you as a priority target and most likely target you foremost, similar to Medics and Autoriflemen.
 And once you're out, your team will be all open for an all-you-can-eat-120mm-buffet.

-Essentially, priority is to stay in cover and use your gun as means of supression rather than frontline combat.
+Essentially, priority is to stay in cover and use your gun as means of suppression rather than frontline combat.
 If there is an easy infantry target you can take out without taking a risk yourself, go for it - but mostly, you wanna stay behind.

 ### Tank Priority

 Once an armored enemy vehicle is spotted, it will be your time to shine.
 Above all, your priority will be to remove the target as a threat to the squad and/or the operation: If you disable the tank's gun and it can no longer fire it's weapon, it's threat is erased.
-Similarily, you can destroy the tank tracks or the engine to get it stuck in a position where it can no longer engage your team.
+Similarly, you can destroy the tank tracks or the engine to get it stuck in a position where it can no longer engage your team.

 Target the right spots (see section down below) to destroy the parts that the enemy vehicle crew relies on the most to tear your squad apart.
 If you can destroy the tank with one Rocket, go ahead - but if you are unsure, it's best to target individual parts and disable them.